 Creating a function node

-- Drag a Function node onto your decision graph
+- Add a Function node to your decision graph

 - Connect it between other nodes